Computing

 Our E-Safety Promise:

-• I will listen carefully to all the adults and follow their instructions.
+• We listen carefully to all the adults and follow their instructions.

-• I will only use the internet when an adult says I can.
+• We will only use the internet when an adult says I can.

-• If I see something I don’t like I will press ‘x’ or I will tell an adult.
+• If we see something I don’t like, we will press ‘x’ and we will tell an adult.

-• I will not give away any information about myself online.
+• We will not give away any information about myself online.

 If you have any questions or concerns regarding a child online, please see a designated safeguarding lead